alina021001/CS441_Semantic_Course_Matcher/README.md

 - **Course text data**, including:
   - Course title
   - Official course description
-  - (Optional) Syllabus topics / keywords
+  - topics / keywords
+  - etc

 These texts are combined into a single **embedding representation** for each course.